canonical/ubuntu-security-documentation/docs/security-features/platform-protections/devices.rst

 The above rules can be broken down into the following components:

 * ``allow``: This is the action.
-It instructs the system to authorize any USB device that matches the criteria that follows.
+It instructs the system to authorize any USB device that matches the criteria that follow.
 * ``046d:c52b``: This is the matcher.
 It specifically targets the device's ``VendorID:ProductID`` pair.
 This rule does not distinguish between two identical keyboards; it allows any device of that exact model to connect.
 * ``class 08``: This is an alternative type of matcher.
 The ``class`` keyword tells ``usbauth`` to look at the device's function rather than its manufacturer ID.
 The 08 is the value, which is the official `USB Class Code for Mass Storage devices <https://www.usb.org/defined-class-codes>`_.
 This single rule would permit any flash drive, external hard drive, or card reader to connect, regardless of its vendor or product ID.

-You can learn more about ``usbauth`` through its `offical manpages <https://manpages.ubuntu.com/manpages/focal/man1/usbauth.1.html>`_.
+You can learn more about ``usbauth`` through its `official manpages <https://manpages.ubuntu.com/manpages/focal/man1/usbauth.1.html>`_.

 usbguard